vhaghani26/rocketchip/README.md

 There are several output directories, each containing a component of the analysis.
 These directories are automatically generated when the analysis is run and outputs are automatically sorted into each directory.

 ### 00_logs

 The `00_logs` directory contains output logs.
 Each log is labeled based on the sample name and rule.
 The logs can be referenced if the analysis fails at a specific rule.
 It will contain the run information to be referenced.

 ### 01_raw_data

 All sequence data for both the samples and reference genome, including reference genome alignment files, are aliased in this directory.
 The files are aliased to the files downloaded in `ROCKETCHIP_DATA` so that downloading and processing only occurs once per genome/sample.
 Aliases in the local directly allow the user to see the samples and genome used in a specific project's analysis.
 These aliases are required for Rocketchip to correctly carry out the workflow.

 ### 02_fastqc_analysis

 FastQC analysis (quality control) is carried out on raw sequence data, specifically after conversion from an SRA file to FASTQ file, and again after sequence alignment and processing.

 ### 03_sam_files

 `03_SAM_files` contains the SAM files generated for each sample by the reference genome alignment.

 ### 04_bam_files

 All BAM files are stored in this folder, including intermediates of samtools flagging, sorting, and deduplication.
 Steps are labeled using tags in the file name.

 ### 05_bigwig_files

 Bigwig files are used for visualization of ChIP-seq data and are one of the final products of the analysis.

 ### 06_{peakcaller}_peaks

 This directory contains the files delineating the peaks.
 These peaks will be used in answering the biological question you are asking using the data.
 In many instances, the peaks correspond to the binding sites of a protein of interest.

 ## Installing Cisgenome

 If you are using Cisgenome as your peak caller, you will need to install it [separately](https://www.biostat.jhsph.edu/~hji/cisgenome/index_files/download.htm), as it is not available through Conda.
 Rocketchip is compatible with version 2.0.

-To install it, enter the `tools/` directory of this repository or the directory of your choice (if so, just change the paths appropriately) and carry out the following commands.
+To install it, you can carry out the following commands.

 1. Download Cisgenome v2.0